prof-rossetti/intro-to-python/units/unit-0.md

 ## Learning Objectives

 Hello and welcome!
 In this unit, we'll gain familiarity with high-level concepts and background knowledge.
-And we'll prepare to start developing Python applications by installing all the necessary development tools.

 ## Discussions and Notes